 Oakridge International School, Visakhapatnam: – Law of gravity, the light bulb, and space innovation would not have been possible if scientists and world geniuses have restricted themselves to learning science through books instead of exploring and experiencing real science.

 In today’s world of the rat race, children are restricting themselves to textbooks and theoretical knowledge, and they aren’t exploring and experiencing science outside.
-To address this, Oakridge has come up with Oak Science Park, the largest science arena where a child can explore, experience and learn science outside the classrooms.
+To address this, Oakridge, one of the best schools in Vizag has come up with Oak Science Park, the largest science arena where a child can explore, experience and learn science outside the classrooms.
 The science arena helps children learn while they play and explore science practically.

 The Science Park was officially launched on 16th June by India’s renowned educationist Mr. Shomie Das and Scientist of the Year Dr. Manu Korulla.